harshapanja/SortAndShuffle/README.md

 # SortAndShuffle
 Maersk Assigment

--- This file consist only ony Javascript file and a HTML File -- All the logic will be written in the Javscript file.
+-- This file consist only Javascript, HTML and CSS File -- All the logic will be written in the Javscript file.